erdc/ampl/README_HPC.md

 ## PBS Script

 The following steps are necessary to create a PBS script to allow the user to request resources and run AMPL on Carpenter.
 To help the user, a sample PBS script may be found within the examples folder under the name 'ml-pipeline.pbs'.
 A user will need to edit some details within this file to get things to function.
-Before attempting to run AMPL using a PBS script, it is required that the user has followed the steps in sections: [Installing Anaconda](Installing-Anaconda) and [Creating the Anaconda Environment in HPC to Use AMPL - with GPU support](Creating-the-Anaconda-Environment-in-HPC-to-Use-AMPL---with-GPU-support)
+Before attempting to run AMPL using a PBS script, it is required that the user has followed the steps in sections: [Installing Miniforge](Installing-Miniforge) and [Creating the conda Environment on HPC to Use AMPL - with GPU support](Creating-the-conda-Environment-on-HPC-to-Use-AMPL---with-GPU-support)

-The full pbs script is provided here for example and will be exaplained in the following sections:
+The full pbs script is provided here for example and will be explained in the following sections:

 ```shell
 #!/bin/bash